JeremyRubin/utxos.org/content/implementations.md

 date: 2019-09-27T21:56:54-07:00
 ---

-There are a couple different implementations and deployment strategies for OP_SECURETHEBAG:
+There are a couple different implementations and deployment strategies for OP_CHECKTEMPLATEVERIFY:

 * `OP_NOP4` Softfork
 * Taproot Tapscript Extension